tsackton/taelgar/People/Historical Figures/Balati.md

 - {type: home, location: Forest of Dreams}
 - {type: away, start: 1544, end: 9999, location: Forest of Nightmares}
 ---
-%% Tim: Part of some note cleanup, I tidied this slightly %%
 # Balati
 >[!info]+ Biographical Info
 > A [[Deno'qai]] [[Humans|human]] (he/him), of the [[Ko'zula]]